phantomsc2/leitwerk/docs/faq.md

 `leitwerk` provides a canonical xNES implementation.
 Parameters are modeled as a multivariate normal distribution that is updated with natural-gradient steps.
 The covariance matrix is estimated densely, initialization is diagonal.
-Samples are generated with mirrored-orthogonal sampling for variance reduction.
+Sampling uses internal variance reduction.

 Bounds are modeled as unbounded latent normals with smooth bijective activations: